e-mail: bok@dhit.pl

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Additionally, tiny parts of these magnets have the potential to complicate diagnosis when they are in the body.
+• Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Additionally, small elements of these products are able to hinder the diagnostic process after entering the body.

 Keep neodymium magnets as far away as possible from GPS and smartphones.